msteudtner/pylove_simulator/README.md

     [.998, .001, .001]]
 ```

-## Syndrome spaces

-The simulator is originally intended to be used for studies of quantum error mitigation in the presence of a collection of $\mathbb{Z}_2$ symmetries or more specifically a stabilizer code.
-The code enables the simulation of postselection onto different subspaces:
-* codespace: Only the codespace is kept, this is the cheapest simulation in terms of memory
-* full: All syndrome spaces are kept, this is exponentially costly in the rank of the stabilizer group
-* custom: One can specify which syndrome spaces to keep by giving the syndrome patters of the desired subspaces

 ## Simulation

 The most important function is `pylove_simulation` which contains all the relevant functions for simulation.